rhodes351/starter-hugo-academic/content/_index.md

        filename: image2.jpg
      text: |-
        Much of my current research asks how power and policies shape economic inequality.
 One strand of research focuses on labor market inequality and the returns to worker power in the United States.
 Another strand of research considers the institutional and relational sources of financial disparities in credit, debt, and wealth.
-I leverage a variety of quantative methods in my research and have expertise in both survey and large-N administrative data analysis.
+My published work appears in Rural Sociology, The Sociological Quarterly, Social Science & Medicine, and Applied Economic Perspectives and Policy.

   - block: collection
     id: research